Fe On The Periodic Table

 1. Redox Chemistry and Reactivity

 Iron’s ability to switch between Fe²⁺ and Fe³⁺ states drives its reactivity in chemical processes.
-For instance, in rusting, iron oxidizes to Fe²⁺, which further reacts with oxygen and water to form Fe₂O₃·nH₂O (hydrated iron(III) oxide).
+Take this case: in rusting, iron oxidizes to Fe²⁺, which further reacts with oxygen and water to form Fe₂O₃·nH₂O (hydrated iron(III) oxide).
 This process is accelerated by electrolytes like salt, explaining why coastal structures corrode faster.

 2. Crystal Structure: BCC and FCC